SabihaProjects/Product-Sales-Trend-Analysis/README.md

 # Product-Sales-Trend-Analysis
 To showcase skills in time-series analysis, data modeling, visualization, and business insights using Power BI.
-# Product Sales Trend Analysis

 This project visualizes monthly sales trends for Product A and Product B.
 It focuses on comparing performance, detecting seasonal trends, and enabling data-driven planning for sales and marketing strategies.